Your expert Málaga itinerary: 3 days of perfection

 🌳 Head to the world famous Botanical Gardens right up in the hills around Málaga to surround yourself with a tropical garden paradise.

-🏝 If you’re less into plants and trees than me, you could use this time to enjoy the beaches around Malaga or even to go shopping in Malaga.
+🏝 If you’re less into plants and trees than me, you could use this time to enjoy the beaches around Málaga or even to go shopping in Málaga.

 view over autumnal trees (from above) down to modern port with large posh boats and tall buildings

-⭐️ Book the last slot to visit the Cathedral roof – the views are beautiful and the guide is very interesting (although you’ll need to ask questions as he doesn’t volunteer information).
-Did you know that the Malaga Cathedral is nicknamed, “La Manquita”, “the one armed lady”? because it look unfinished?
+⭐️ Book the last slot to visit the Cathedral roof – the views are beautiful and the guide is very interesting (although you’ll need to ask questions as he doesn’t volunteer much information).
+Did you know that the Málaga Cathedral is nicknamed, “La Manquita”, “the one armed lady”? because it look unfinished?

 Note, you can only buy tickets to the roof via the Cathedral website or in the cathedral – be aware that in Spanish the roofs are called “Las Cubiertas”